Reconcentration policy

 The reconcentration policy (Reconcentración) was a plan implemented by Spanish military officer Valeriano Weyler during the Cuban War of Independence to relocate Cuba's rural population into concentration camps.
 It was originally developed by Weyler's predecessor, Arsenio Martínez Campos, as a method of separating Cuban rebels from the rural populace which often supplied or sheltered them.
 Under the policy, rural Cubans had eight days to relocate to concentration camps in fortified towns, and all who failed to do so were to be shot.

 The quality of the camps was abysmal, with the housing being in poor condition and the camp rations insufficient and of poor quality; disease also quickly spread through the camps.
 By 1898, a third of the Cuban population had been moved into camps where at least 170,000 people died due to either disease or a variety of other causes, resulting in the deaths of at least 10% of all Cubans.
-The Spanish were eventually defeated in the conflict, and as a result all the camps were shut down.
+The Spanish were eventually defeated in the conflict, and as a result, all the camps were shut down.

 Background

-The plan implemented by Valeriano Weyler to relocate Cuba's rural population into concentration camps, originally developed by Arsenio Martínez Campos as a way to separate rebels from the rural populace who occasionally fed and sheltered them.
+The plan implemented by Valeriano Weyler to relocate Cuba's rural population into concentration camps was originally developed by Arsenio Martínez Campos as a way to separate rebels from the rural populace who occasionally fed and sheltered them.
 Affected people had eight days to relocate, and all who failed to obey were to be shot.
 Housing in camps was often decaying, food was scarce, and disease quickly spread through the camps.
 By 1898, a third of Cuba's population had been moved into camps and over 400,000 Cubans died due to their subjected conditions.
-The policy is remembered as the first time in history modern concentration camps were constructed.
+The policy is remembered as the first time in history that modern concentration camps were constructed.